Food Protection Manager Certification

 The Conference standards are based on nationally recognized principles used by a variety of organizations providing certification programs for diverse professions and occupations.
 Accreditation, through the process recognized by Conference for Food Protection, indicates that the certification organization has been evaluated by a third party accrediting organization and found to meet or exceed all of the Conference-established standards.

-To earn accreditation, the certification organization must meet the Conference for Food Protection Manager Standards and provide evidence of compliance through the documentation requested in the application.
-In addition, the certification organization agrees to abide by certification policies and procedures, established by the CFP Food Protection Manager Certification Committee (FPMCC), endorsed by the Conference for Food Protection and implemented by the accrediting organization.
+To earn accreditation, the certification organization must meet the CFP Standards for Accreditation of Food Protection Manager Certification Programs and provide evidence of compliance through the documentation requested in the application.
+In addition, the certification organization agrees to abide by certification policies and procedures, established by the CFP Food Protection Manager Certification Committee (FPMCC), endorsed by the Conference for Food Protection, and implemented by the accrediting organization.
 The Committee has developed a FAQ's Document to address some of the common questions raised by users of Food Protection Manager Certification.

 The ANSI-CFP Accreditation Committee (ACAC) was created as the vehicle with which to implement this agreement, and is responsible for accrediting personnel certification bodies that certify food protection managers, specifically:

 - creating and maintaining operational policies and procedures for the ANSI-CFP program;